krukow/vsts-flow-metrics/doc/README.md

 ```

 ### Responsiveness
 The `responsiveness` tool computes how long work items take to transition from one state (`from-state`, defaults to "Ready for Work") to another (`to-state`, defaults to "Active").
-Responsiveness computes how long time is 'stuck' in a state, or how "responsiv" the team processing `from-state` is.
+Responsiveness computes how long time work is 'stuck' in a state, or how "responsive" the team processing `from-state` is.

 See `show-config` to see configuration.
 Override `from-state` and `to-state` to change target states for responsiveness.